techwithmohamed/CKAD-Certified-Kubernetes-Application-Developer/README.md

 ---

-## Application Environment, Configuration, and Security (25%)
+## 🔐 Application Environment, Configuration, and Security (25%)

-This domain constitutes 25% of the CKAD Exam.
-Below are the key topics explained with `kubectl` examples:
+This domain accounts for **25% of the CKAD 2025 exam**.
+It focuses on managing app configurations, sensitive data, security policies, and access controls.
+These are essential for building secure and production-ready workloads.

-### 1. Discover and Use Resources that Extend Kubernetes (CRD, Operators)
+### 🔧 1.
+Discover and Use Resources that Extend Kubernetes (CRDs, Operators)

-Custom Resource Definitions (CRDs) and Operators extend Kubernetes functionality by defining and managing custom resources.
+Custom Resource Definitions (CRDs) and Operators extend Kubernetes with new APIs or automate complex app management.

-#### Example:
-**Create a CRD:**
+#### ✅ Real-World Task: Register a custom resource

 ```yaml
 apiVersion: apiextensions.k8s.io/v1
 kind: CustomResourceDefinition